debian-go/sia/doc/API.md

 #### /wallet/init [POST]

 initializes the wallet.
 After the wallet has been initialized once, it does not need to be initialized again, and future calls to /wallet/init will return an error.
 The encryption password is provided by the api call.
 If the password is blank, then the password will be set to the same as the seed.

 ###### Query String Parameters [(with comments)](/doc/api/Wallet.md#query-string-parameters-2)
 ```
 encryptionpassword
 dictionary // Optional, default is english.
+force // Optional, when set to true it will destroy an existing wallet and reinitialize a new one.
 ```

 ###### JSON Response [(with comments)](/doc/api/Wallet.md#json-response-3)